nirajp82/Redis/RedisFor.NETDevelopers/StackExchange.Redis/01_01_RedisEventDrivenArchitecture.md

 3. **Multiplexers:** Multiplexers play a crucial role in Redis's event-driven architecture.
 They manage connections to the Redis server, buffering commands, and distributing responses.
 This streamlines communication between clients and the Redis server.

 4. **Event Loop:** The Redis server's event loop continuously processes events, including incoming commands, connection requests, and response delivery.
 This ensures that requests are handled in a timely manner.
+Redis server has a single-threaded event loop that listens for various events such as client connections, incoming commands, and timer events.

+   For ex: Clients send commands to the Redis server.
+Each command triggers an event in the event loop.

+     ```plaintext
+     Client A: SET key1 value1
+     Client B: GET key2
+     Client C: INCR counter
+     ```
+   - The event loop processes these events one at a time.
+It doesn't handle multiple events simultaneously due to Redis being single-threaded.

-5. **Pub/Sub Mechanism:** Redis's publish-subscribe (pub/sub) mechanism allows clients to subscribe to channels and receive real-time notifications when events or messages are published on those channels.
+6. **Pub/Sub Mechanism:** Redis's publish-subscribe (pub/sub) mechanism allows clients to subscribe to channels and receive real-time notifications when events or messages are published on those channels.
 This enables efficient event-driven communication.

 **Example of Event-Driven Communication with Redis**